Carreau/phd-dissertation/parts/part2.rst

 ..
 2

 Cell-sized liposomes are formed by electro formation :cite:`Angelova1986`.
-20 µL mix of EPC lipids and PEG-biotin lipids (present at 0.1 %, mol ) with a concentration of 2.5 mg/ml in chloroform/methanol 5:3 are deposited on glass plates coated with  ITO.
-Glass is then dried with  nitrogen; placed under vacuum for 2 hours.
+A 20 µL mix of EPC lipids and PEG-biotin lipids (present at 0.1 %, mol ), at a 2.5 mg/ml in chloroform/methanol 5:3 concentration, is deposited on glass plates coated with  ITO.
+Glass is then dried with  nitrogen and placed under vacuum for 2 hours.

-A chamber is formed using the ITO plates with their conductive sides facing inside, then filled with sucrose buffer (200mM sucrose, 2mM Tris adjusted at pH 7.4).
-Chamber is sealed with with hematocrit paste (Vitrex medical, Denmark).
+A chamber is formed, using the ITO plates with their conductive sides facing inside, then filled with sucrose buffer (200mM sucrose, 2mM Tris adjusted  to a pH of 7.4).
+The.
+Chamber  is finally sealed with hematocrit paste (Vitrex Medical, Denmark).

-An alternate current voltage of 1V at 10 Hz is applied between the ITO-coated surfaces for 75minutes to form liposomes.
+An alternate current voltage of 1V at 10 Hz is applied between the ITO-coated surfaces for 75 minutes, to form liposomes.

-The same preparation is done a second time by adding 0.9µm sulphorhodamin to the sucrose buffer in order to mark liposomes inside buffer fluorescently.
+The same preparation is done a second time and, by adding 0.9µm sulphorhodamin to the sucrose buffer,  the liposomes inside buffer are marked fluorescently.

-The two solution are mixed in order to have the inside buffer of half the liposome marked in red and being able to distinguish the interfaced in some of the formed doublets.
+The two solutions are mixed in order to have the inside buffer of half the liposomes marked in red, and being to be able to distinguish the interface in some of the formed doublets.

-Formed liposomes are incubated 15 minutes with 160 nM streptavidin in order to coat them with streptavidin.
-Liposomes coated with streptavidin tend to aggregates.
+The formed liposomes are incubated 15 minutes with 160 nM streptavidin in order to get them coated with it.
+Streptavidin-coated liposomes tend to aggregate.
 The solution containing doublets is then diluted 30 times.
-Waiting 15 minutes increase the ratio doublets/single liposome by still avoiding aggregates of more liposome.
+Waiting 15 minutes increases the ratio doublets/single liposomes, by still avoiding the aggregates of more liposomes.

-A bulk solution of 40 µM actin monomers — 10% fluo and 0.25% biotinylated — is
+A bulk solution of 40 µM actin monomers — 10% fluorescent and 0.25% biotinylated — is
-diluted 40 times in working buffer (25 mM imidazole, 50 mM KCl, 70 mM sucrose, 1mM Tris, 2 mM :math:`MgCl_2`, 1 mM ATP, 0.1 mM DTT, 0.02 mg/ml β-casein, adjusted at a
+diluted 40 times in a working buffer (25 mM imidazole, 50 mM KCl, 70 mM sucrose, 1mM Tris, 2 mM :math:`MgCl_2`, 1 mM ATP, 0.1 mM DTT, 0.02 mg/ml β-casein, adjusted at to a
-pH 7.4) and polymerized for one hour.
-The adjunction of 1 µm of phalloidin after 1 hour prevent further depolymerisation
+pH of 7.4) and polymerized for one hour.
+The adjunction of 1 µm of phalloidin after 1 hour prevents further depolymerisation.

 Actin filaments are
 diluted to 0.1 µM (10x), mixed with streptavidin-coated doublets of liposomes, and incubated for 15 min.
-The mix is diluted 5 times to reduce fluorescent background form actin monomers in solution.
+The mix is diluted 5 times to reduce the fluorescent background due to actin monomers in solution.

 .. _bead_preparation: